Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 Breeding Red Claw Crabs is a difficult process when done in captivity.
 This species does not exhibit any form of parental care, and so the eggs they lay are left vulnerable to predation or other harm before even having the chance to become juvenile crabs.
 We will look at what it takes for these animals to breed while kept as pets.

 The fragility of both their eggs and larvae present certain hurdles which must be overcome if you hope for successful breeding with this crustacean.
-Something that can be tricky considering its lack of nurturing instincts seen among many other creatures.
+Something that is tricky considering its lack of nurturing instincts seen among many other creatures.
 Regardless, anyone hoping to raise Red Claws should know the difficulty posed by making sure their offspring survive long enough beyond hatching in order to succeed with this venture!

 Breeding Process

 The breeding of Red Claw Crabs starts with the female crab carrying her eggs for around three weeks near its tail.
 When these are hatched, she then transports them into her abdomen area.
 This process is difficult since their larvae must have particular water qualities and food sources to thrive, which poses a big problem when placed in home aquariums.
-Despite that, some aquarists still try their luck at raising this species, but it can be extremely challenging and therefore not suitable for novices or intermediates who lack experience in such matters (video source).
+Despite that, some aquarists still try their luck at raising this species, but it is extremely challenging and therefore not suitable for novices or intermediates who lack experience in such matters (video source).

 Captive Breeding Obstacles